niuers/Learning-From-Data-A-Short-Course/README.md

   * Time seriese data: split data in time, rather than randomly

 ## Cross Validation
-* What's the purpose of cross validation???
+* What's the purpose of cross validation?
-  * Is it to build good procedure?
-  * Is it to select best prediction function?
   * (ESL) Cross Validation is used to predict estimation error.
   * It directly estimates the expected extra-sample error: ![expected extra-sample error](resources/ExpectedExtraSampleErrorEqn.gif), the average generalization error when the method, ![hat_f(x)](resources/hatfX.gif) ,is applied to an independent test sample from the join distribution of `X` and `Y`.